-Aimee is a criminologist whose research interests lie in developmental criminology, youth justice and specifically studying protective factors and the development of youth aggression.
+Aimee is a criminologist whose research interests lie in developmental criminology, youth justice, protective factors, youth aggression and grooming by County Line Gangs.

 Current modules taught:

-Neaverson, Aimee E. (2009) Institutional Youth Victimization: A Critical Approach to Government Commissioned Inquiries to Victimization in Youth Detention Facilities.
+Neaverson, A. E., 2009.
+Institutional Youth Victimization: A Critical Approach to Government Commissioned Inquiries to Victimization in Youth Detention Facilities.
 Presented at the Western Society of Criminology Annual Conference, San Diego, February 2009.